louiscollinsjr/udacity-catalog/README.md

 7. Access and test your application by visiting http://localhost:8000 locally

 You can find the link to the fullstack-nanodegree-vm here: http://github.com/udacity/fullstack-nanodegree-vm

+## Demo data

+The applicatin comes with a data base with two categories and two cars created.
+The applicatin has the  abitiy to create REad update DElete categoies and items you create.

+Some the front end does not function, non-funcitoning buttons are diabled.

 ## License